Our Workplace Bullying Lawyers have addressed some of your common questions surrounding bullying in the workplace.

 Prior to lodging a bullying complaint, you should have your case examined by a lawyer as the opposing party will often employ a lawyer to exploit any legal weaknesses of the case.

-Behaviour or conduct by an individual or group that is unreasonable and poses a threat to workplace health and safety that is made towards you or a group of employees that you are a part of.
+Bullying is behaviour or conduct by an individual or group that is unreasonable and poses a threat to workplace health and safety that is made towards you or a group of employees that you are a part of.

 - Intimidating or aggressive conduct;